KauzClay/docs-tap/scc/blue-green-with-flagger.hbs.md

 Blue-green deployment is an application delivery model that lets you gradually transfer user traffic from one version of your app to a later version while both are running in production.

+This currently works with only workloads of type `server`.

 ## <a id="prerecs"></a> Prerequisites

 To use blue-green deployment, you must complete the following prerequisites: